Sexual Health Education Overview

 implemented in grades 6, 8 and 10.
 In addition, HIV prevention lessons are taught

 in grades 9–12.
 All programs follow California Education Codes.
-A Sex Education
+A Sexual Health Education

-Advisory Committee (SEAC) is in place to review all lessons and support
+Advisory Committee (SHEAC) is in place to review all lessons and support

 materials used in the classroom.
-Sex education aims to prevent teenage
+Sexual health education aims to prevent teenage

 pregnancy and sexually transmitted disease as well as assist students with